Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Structures of Dynamic Incentives

-\begin{proposition} Consider any continuation game $\cgame_{t}$ where the agent prefers to exert effort rather than not.
-Then the agent prefers to exert effort in the continuation game $\cgame_{t}$ under the V-shaped scoring rule with kink at $\mu_{t}^{N}$. \end{proposition}
+\begin{proposition}[\citealp{li2022optimization}] For any $t\leq \stoptime$, the reward menu offering the V-shaped scoring rule with kink at $\mu_{t-1}^{\no}$ in all periods maximizes the reward difference in continuation game $\cgame_{t,\stoptime}$. \end{proposition}

-We omit the proof of the Proposition, as it follows immediately from \citet{li2022optimization}, which proved a more general version of this result for static environments.
-Briefly, V-shaped scoring rules maximize the expected score at all posteriors subject to (a) the constraint that the indirect utility is convex (as a consequence of incentive compatibility) and (b) the expected score at the prior is a constant (so that incentives for the agent to exert effort are maximized).
-For any fixed information structure, adding curvature to the indirect utility in \Cref{fig:v-shaped} would only decrease the expected agent utility under that information structure---thus diminishing the incentives to exert effort.
-And moving the kink increases the payoff from not exerting effort by more than the expected utility from exerting effort.
+Intuitively, V-shaped scoring rules maximize the expected reward at all posteriors, subject to (a) the constraint that the indirect utility is convex (as a consequence of incentive compatibility) and (b) the expected reward at the prior being constant (so that incentives for the agent to exert effort are maximized).
+For any fixed information structure, adding curvature to the indirect utility in \Cref{fig:v-shaped} would only decrease the agent's expected utility under that information structure, diminishing effort incentives.
+And moving the kink increases the payoff from not exerting effort by more than the payoff from exerting effort.

-\cref{prop:static_moral_hazard} illustrates the tensions involved in designing dynamic contracts.
-As the agent's posterior evolves over time, the priors for the continuation games at different time periods vary, leading to inconsistencies in the scoring rules that maximize incentives for effort across these periods.
-In particular, to implement maximum effort in dynamic environments, the moral hazard constraints bind at both time $0$ and the stopping time $\tau$ when the signals are perfectly revealing.
-A V-shaped scoring rule with a kink at $\posterior^N_{\tau}$ leads to insufficient incentives for the agent to exert effort at time $0$, resulting in the agent not starting work at all.
-Conversely, a V-shaped scoring rule with a kink at $\posterior^N_{0}$ results in insufficient incentives for the agent to exert effort at time $\tau$, causing the agent to stop prematurely.
-Our illustration demonstrates that to balance the incentives for exerting effort across different time periods, the V-shaped scoring rule may need a kink located at some interior belief.
-Moreover, as we will show later in \cref{sec:single_source}, the optimal scoring rule may not take a V-shaped form to provide balanced incentives in dynamic environments.
+\paragraph{Dynamic effort incentives} \cref{prop:static_moral_hazard} illustrates the tensions involved in designing the optimal menu in dynamic environments.
+As the agent's posterior evolves over time, the priors of the continuation games at different time periods vary, leading to inconsistencies in the scoring rules that maximize incentives for effort across time.
+In particular, to implement maximum effort in dynamic environments, the moral hazard constraints often bind at \emph{both} time~$1$ and the stopping time $\tau$ when the signals are perfectly revealing.
+A V-shaped scoring rule with a kink at $\posterior^N_{\tau}$ would yield insufficient incentives for the agent to exert effort at time~$0$, preventing the agent from working in the first place.
+Conversely, a V-shaped scoring rule with a kink at $\posterior^N_{0}$ results in insufficient incentives for the agent to exert effort at time~$\tau$, causing the agent to stop prematurely.
+To balance the incentives for exerting effort across different time periods, the V-shaped scoring rule may need a kink located at some interior belief.
+Moreover, as we will discuss, the optimal scoring rule need not always take a V-shaped form to provide balanced incentives in dynamic environments.